-Britain’s Healthiest Workplace has found that employees with flexible hours and the ability to work from home report lower absences and greater job satisfaction, and consider themselves to be in better physical and mental health.
-Those with inflexible hours, who are office-based and who face long commutes, are less productive and in poorer health.
+Britain’s Healthiest Workplace has found that employees with flexible hours and the ability to work from home report lower absences and greater job satisfaction.
+They also consider themselves to be in better physical and mental health.
+Simply put, inflexible hours affect employee wellbeing.
+Employees based in the office or facing long commutes are less productive, and in poorer health.
 Continue reading

 Absence is one of many factors eating away at our productivity at work.
 Honeydew’s mission is ultimately to help organisations improve productivity – through better attendance, healthier workforce and more engaged employees.
 That’s why the Stoddard Review’s paper on physical workplaces as a factor in the productivity equation was such an interesting read.
 Continue reading